arnoldrosenbloomutm/CodexV1/README.md

 # CodexV1

 This repository contains small Python code examples that demonstrate the distribution of outcomes for various probability experiments.
+Each example demonstrates a probability distribution.

 ## Running the coin-flip example